-On the downside, for unique requests, it can be difficult for the average user to create customized dashboards from scratch.
-New user onboarding may take a while, too, for those who aren’t as advanced as some of their peers.
-Datadog doesn’t currently have a crash reporting or a real user monitoring solution, either, so is limited to server monitoring.
+However, for unique requests, it can be difficult for the average user to create customized dashboards from scratch.
+New user onboarding may take a while for those who aren’t as advanced as some of their peers.
+Datadog APM comes with support for Java, .NET, PHP, Node.js, PHP, Python, Go, and C++ applications.

 Which APM tool will work best for you?

-As you can see, there’s no shortage of application performance monitoring tools on the market.
-While many of these tools are similar, it’s worth analyzing their differences to determine which solution makes the most sense for your specific situation.
+As you can see, there’s no shortage of APM tools on the market.
+While many of these tools have similar functionality, it’s worth analyzing their differences and conducting an APM tool comparison to determine which solution makes the most sense for your specific situation.

-One thing is sure: if you’re looking to deliver more value to your customers and build stronger applications, you need to add an APM solution to your tool stack.
-Failure to do so will almost certainly result in less-than-optimal applications that are unreliable and buggy.
-And that will increasingly frustrate your users.
+If you’re looking to deliver more value to your customers and build stronger applications, you need to add an APM solution to your tool stack.